 Is there Any Reason to Form a General Partnership?

 A short while ago, I answered a Quora question about whether and why a startup might want to form a general partnership.
-The question and my answer are reproduced, with emphasis added, below.
+The question and my answer are paraphrased, with emphasis added, below.

 Q. What are some of the reasons a business might organize itself as a general partnership?
 Considering all the liability risk that general partners might potentially face, why not organize as a limited liability company?
 Was there an era when the general partnership was an attractive form and, if so, why?